Lambada10/SongSync/README.md

 If you would like to help translating this app, you can do so [here](https://translate.nift4.org/engage/songsync/).

 ### Building
-To build this app, you will need to create a file called `local.properties` in the root directory of the project.
+To build this app, it is recommended to create a file called `local.properties` in the root directory of the project.
 This file should contain the following lines:
 ```properties
 spotify_client_id=<your spotify client id>
 spotify_client_secret=<your spotify client secret>